ghermans/suitecrm_laravel/.github/CONTRIBUTING.md

 - Please make an individual commit for each pull request.

-- Keep decriptions short and simple.
+- Keep descriptions short and simple.

 ## Issues and labels